The-N18/inzula_dev/README.md

     + store/actions: Contains actions made on store variables and API calls to the backend.
     + store/reducers: Contains store variables.
     + utils/options: Contains the items listed in select fields, with their translations
-    + routes.js: Contains all the url routes that are managed on the frontend.
+    + routes.js and dashboardRoutes.js: Contain all the url routes that are managed on the frontend.
     + index.js: Contains all the redux stores that the components use.
 This does a mapping between the files that define the stores and the store names throughout the application.
     + App.js: Application entry file that wraps the entire application with the internationalisation messages.
 If you remove this wrapper, internationalisation/transaltion is broken.
     + configurations.js: Contains debug Configuration of the app and other helper functions.